pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 [NM: Also be explicit in what the input is and what the output is.]
 # Sample dataset:
-Contains example usage of "Bayesian_main.R" with dummy data named "Sample_data.mat" which contains the concatenated dataset for 4 participants and 1000 time points in each subject.
-[NM: Change this 818 to something like e.g. 1000.
-This is dummy data, right?
-It should be.
-We cannot upload real data or modified real data because they do not belong to us.]
-[PK: Done]
+Contains [NM: What is the argument of this sentence?
+What file contains the example usage?] an example usage of `Bayesian_main.R` with a dummy data set named `Sample_data.mat`.
+The file `Sample_data.mat' contains a synthetic concatenated data from 4 participants and 1000 time points for each participant.

 # Input:
-- No of dataset in line 5 in the main function "Bayesian_main.R"
+- Number of data sets, which users need to specify on line 5 in `Bayesian_main.R`.
-- Length of time series for each dataset in line 9.
+- Length of the time series of each data set, which needs to be specified on line 9.
-- Read the concatenated data file in ".mat" format in line 8.
+- Read the concatenated data file in ".mat" format, which needds to be specified on line 8.
+[NM: How can users concatenate their data?
+Want to clarify for users.]

 # Output:
-- "h_J_value.mat" which contains the parameter values, where each row corresponds to a participant in the format [h_1,h_2,...,h_N,J_12,J_13,J_(N-1),N]
+- `h_J_value.mat`, which contains the estimated parameter values.
+Each row of this file corresponds to a participant in the format [h_1,h_2,...,h_N,J_12,J_13,J_(N-1),N].